SlamHammerfist/Ability-Score-Generator/README.md

 ## 🕹️ Usage

+Put sheet into edit mode.
 Click the Assign Abilities button in the header to open the dialog.
-Choose a generation mode, assign scores, and click Apply.
+Choose a generation mode, assign scores, and click Save & Close.

 ## 🔮 Future Features

 - Move from header to context menu button
-- Visible in edit mode only

 ## 🤖 AI Usage